 Express toll lanes are a strategy for improving congestion and travel time reliability.
-Express toll lanes enable drivers to choose if they want to pay a toll to drive in the free-flowing express lanes in order to achieve more reliable travel time.
+Express toll lanes enable drivers to choose if they want to pay a toll to achieve more reliable travel time by driving in the free-flowing express lanes.
 This has the added benefit of also reducing congestion in the toll-free general-purpose lanes.
-To accomplish this, the toll rate changes with traffic volumes to keep the toll lanes flowing smoothly while also improving traffic flow in the toll-free, general-purpose lanes.
-The current toll rate is communicated to drivers via signs so drivers can choose for themselves whether they want to pay that price to drive in the free-flowing toll lane.
+The toll rate changes with traffic volumes to keep the toll lanes flowing smoothly while also improving traffic flow in the toll-free, general-purpose lanes.
+Overhead signs communicate the current toll rate to drivers so they can choose for themselves whether they want to pay that price to drive in the free-flowing toll lane.

 How Express Toll Lanes Work

-Toll signs display the current price.
-Price will vary based on the level of congestion in the express toll lane and will be adjusted to maintain free-flow traffic.
+Toll signs display the current price, which is adjusted based on the level of congestion in the express toll lane to maintain free-flow traffic.

-Break in double white line shows drivers where they can enter and exit the express toll lane.
+A break in the double white line shows drivers where they can enter and exit the express toll lane.

 Trips in the express toll lane are recorded electronically and tolls assessed based on the toll rate at that time.